 My acupressure mat is wonderful for a nap any day, but I will make the extra effort to spend some time on here when I’m feeling run down, or like I might be fighting something.
 I cannot even descibe how incredibly relaxing it is.
 It forces my tense and sore body into submission and relaxation, and I ALWAYS have to set a timer before I lay on it, because it ALWAYS puts me to sleep.
 Seriously, it’s the best $30 you’ll spend on Amazon.
 Here’s a link to mine…also, full disclosure, we have three!
 I bought an extra one for my kids and hubby to use, and then Amazon lost it, so they sent me another one, and then the lost one showed up, and they told me to keep it.
 We are now extremely prepared when it comes to relaxation!

-Just a reminder, this is just what we do for our family when we are getting sick, and should not be substituted for a doctor’s advice.
+Just a reminder, this is just what we do for our family when we are getting sick, and should not be substituted for a health practitioner’s advice.
 We make extra sure to avoid dairy, sugar, gluten and processed foods when we are coming down with something.
 A poor, inflammatory diet at the time of any illness, is a recipe for disaster.
 And, of course, the most important thing of all when we are sick is rest!
 I try to sleep as much a humanly possible when fighting a bug.
 Which can be extremely challenging, as a mom of two sweet kiddos and two cat-shaped roosters that insist on busting into our bedroom and waking us up at 5 o’clock every morning, demanding to be fed.

 Here’s to a healthy and tremendously happy 2017!